-Decree No. 125/2020/ND-CP dated October 19, 2020 of the Government on sanctioning of administrative violations related to taxes and invoices
+Decree No. 125/2020/ND-CP penalties for administrative violations related to taxes and invoices

 To fine up to VND 20 million for the act of transmitting e-invoice data beyond the prescribed period